TV Patrol: 2020–present: TV Patrol (post-shutdown iteration)

-On June 30, 2023, TV Patrol marked its return to AM radio when its simulcast on DWPM Radyo 630 (later reverted to DZMM on May 29, 2025), ABS-CBN's new AM radio station under the joint venture with Prime Media Holdings that was softly launched earlier that day, began.
-It is also carried over to the station's television counterpart, TeleRadyo Serbisyo.
+On June 30, 2023, TV Patrol marked its return to AM radio through its simulcast on DWPM Radyo 630, ABS-CBN's new AM radio station under the joint venture with Prime Media Holdings that was soft-launched earlier that day.
+It was also carried over to the station's television counterpart, TeleRadyo Serbisyo.
+The simulcast would later continue on the restored DZMM on May 30, 2025, hours after AM 630 rebranded the previous night.

 On February 2, 2024, Marc Logan silently made his final appearance on the newscast, as he transferred to TV5 on March 8.

 On April 15, 2024, the newscast began its simulcast on All TV, marking its return to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN.
-On May 6, the newscast marked its return to FM radio when its simulcast on FMR Radio Philippines stations outside Mega Manila began, years after the end of its simulcast on selected MOR stations as well as DYAB-AM (Cebu), DXAB-AM (Davao), and DYAP-AM (Palawan) in regional areas.
-On May 27, it began its simulcast on the newly launched Prime TV (now PRTV Prime Media), expanding its free-to-air television broadcast.
+On May 6, TV Patrol marked its return to FM radio when its simulcast on FMR Radio Philippines stations outside Mega Manila began, years after the end of a similar service on selected MOR stations, DYAB-AM (Cebu), DXAB-AM (Davao), and DYAP-AM (Palawan).
+On May 27, it began simulcasting on the newly-launched Prime TV (now PRTV Prime Media), expanding its free-to-air television broadcast.

-On August 30, 2024, Omaga-Diaz made his final appearance on the newscast as he would migrate to Canada.
+On August 30, 2024, Omaga-Diaz made his final appearance as he would migrate to Canada.
 He was replaced by Alvin Elchico on September 2.
-In January 2025, de Castro took a temporarily leave from the newscast and returned on February 4, 2025.
-He subsequently took another leave in October and again in November of that same year.
+On December 19, 2024, de Castro began a series of temporary medical leaves.
+After returning on February 4, 2025, he subsequently took another hiatus in October.
+His third and ongoing medical leave began on November 7, 2025.

-On March 11, 2025, TV Patrol aired its longest telecast - a cumulative time of four hours, surpassing its August 2010 coverage of the Manila hostage crisis in view of the arrest of former president Rodrigo Duterte, with all anchors present for its first 90 minutes on terrestrial and digital platforms before Alvin Elchico and Karen Davila led a cable-and-digital-only extension on ANC and ABS-CBN News' YouTube channel until 10:30 p.m. when The World Tonight took over its coverage.
+On March 11, 2025, TV Patrol aired its longest telecast – a cumulative time of four hours, surpassing its August 2010 coverage of the Manila hostage crisis in view of the arrest of former president Rodrigo Duterte, with all anchors present for its first 90 minutes on terrestrial and digital platforms before Alvin Elchico and Karen Davila led a cable-and-digital-only extension on ANC and ABS-CBN News' YouTube channel until 10:30 p.m. when The World Tonight took over its coverage.